 The ingredients used in weight loss shots are safe in small doses – the human body simply excretes excess ingredients through urine.
 As with all injections, it is essential to receive weight loss shots from trained nurses and be under the care of a doctor; side effects are uncommon but can occur.
 Side effects include (but not limited to) swelling, pain, itchiness, or redness at the injection site.

 Anyone who struggles to lose weight, no matter how much they diet or exercise, may benefit from weight loss shots.
-For more information about weight loss injections, contact the healthcare professionals at Atlanta Mobile Aesthetics and Hydrotherapy.
+For more information about weight loss injections, contact the healthcare professionals at Atlanta Mobile Aesthetics and IV Hydrotherapy.
 They specialize in providing private aesthetic and hydrotherapy services administered by trained healthcare professionals.